liferay-design/liferay.design/src/markdown/lexicon/core-components/timelines.md

 hidden: yes
 ---

-<div class="page-description">Timelines represent an horizontal visualization of events along the time.</div>
+Timelines represent an horizontal visualization of events along the time.

 ### Usage